Conversation Starters and Activities

 - Peer Review of Research Groups: Develop mechanism for peer reviews of research group policies and management as a way to share ideas.
 A case could be made to include positive reviews in files for academic advancement.

-Addition to Existing Activities
+Additions to Existing Activities

 - Research Lectures or Meetings: Routinely insert a few minutes to ask or answer a related ethics question as part of a regular research lecture series or in journal clubs.